mytourist/api-documentation/index.md

 ## The MyTourist REST API
 The API implements a Representational state transfer (REST) architecture.
 Sounds technical, but it’s really quite easy.
 It mainly breaks down to HTTP-methods GET, PATCH, POST and DELETE matching the operations to read, update, create and delete.

 REST also implies a nice and clean structure for URLs or endpoints.
 This means you can reach any part of the MyTourist API on https://app.mytourist.com/api/v1 adding the name of the resource you want to interact with.

-Default the throttle limit is 25 requests each 60 seconds.
-We can individually increase this amount but only on good substantiation.
-All endpoints will return their data in `JSON` format.
+The API rate limit is 10 requests each 10 seconds.

 ## Obtain a API token
 The first thing you need is a API token.
 Each location-/company profile has a API token printed inside the API page found in preferences.
 Of course it’s very important to keep your API token secure.
 Do not ever share them.